Thomas J. Power, PhD, ABPP

 Director, Center for Management of ADHD

-Associate Chief of Faculty Affairs and Professional Development, Department of Child and Adolescent Psychiatry and Behavioral Sciences
+Associate Chair of Faculty Affairs and Professional Development, Department of Child and Adolescent Psychiatry and Behavioral Sciences

 Distinguished Endowed Chair in the Department of Pediatrics